 Determining the time value and implied volatility is more difficult.
 There are a number of calculators available on different websites and in software packages that can do this.

-Premium is used to determine the potential profits on a trade.
+Premium helps traders determine the potential profits on a trade.

 When buying options, most traders begin their analysis by finding securities they expect to see large price moves in.
 They will then review the available options contracts on that security, comparing the actual premiums to what they believe the premiums should be.
-Like investing in stocks, value is an important consideration, and buying undervalued options would be preferable to buying overvalued options.
+Like investing in stocks, value is an important consideration.
+Buying undervalued options would be preferable to buying overvalued options.

-Traders will then determine what the premium is expected to be when they close the trade.
-They will calculate the expected profit and consider the risk of the trade, which is limited to the premium paid per contract when they are buying options.
+Traders may determine what the premium will be when they close the trade.
+They calculate the expected profit and consider the risk of the trade.
+For buying options, this is limited to the premium paid per contract.
 Successful traders usually pick the trades with the best reward-to-risk ratio, based on the premium and expected premium.

 When selling options, the premium is the amount the seller is paid for accepting the potential obligation of having to buy or sell the underlying stock at the option’s strike price.
 Many options sellers look for overpriced options to sell to increase the amount of income they can generate with this strategy.
 If the option expires worthless for the options buyer, then the seller gets to keep the premium as their profit.

 The bottom line: Premium is important to traders because, as the market price of an options contract, and therefore, determines the trader’s profits.
 Overpaying for a buy or accepting too little premium when selling can decrease profits.

 P.S.
 Want to know how to use options premiums as “insurance” on your portfolio?
 Our colleague Amber Hestla will show you how…

 By using one of the most conservative options strategies around, Amber and her followers over at Maximum Income are using these trades like an “insurance policy” — generating premiums for immediate income, while still giving you the chance to profit on the upside…